vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ![image](/assets/2024-01-20/010.png)

-With the help of the Site ID, we can get all the available lists in the site, with the following call.
+We can get all the available lists in the site, with the following call.
+We just need to plug in the Site ID.
 [Here]( https://learn.microsoft.com/en-us/graph/api/list-list?view=graph-rest-1.0&tabs=http) is the documentation.

 {% highlight url %}
 https://graph.microsoft.com/v1.0/sites/{site-id}/lists